mukund1403/tp/docs/UserGuide.md

 - `/group` is a keyword to indicate the start of the group name.
 - `GROUP_NAME` is the name of the group.
+- `GROUP_NAME` are not unique.
+You can have multiple groups with the same name.
+- `GROUP_NAME` can contain whitespaces but cannot be empty.
+- `GROUP_NAME` is not case-sensitive.
+- `GROUP_NAME` can contain special characters.
+- User must not be in a group to create a new group.

 Example: `create /group Friends`